 In autumn, sludge can become the biggest problem in the pond.
 Check out the following blog to find out how to prevent it:

-There are two things you can do at this point.
-You can either physically remove the pond sludge using your hands or a pond vacuum.
+You can either physically remove the sludge using your hands or a pond vacuum.
 These will get rid of the physical matter but will remove some of the helpful, aerobic bacteria and leave behind some of the harmful Hydrogen Sulphide.